Kissing You (Des'ree song)

 "Kissing You" (or "I'm Kissing You") is a song by British singer Des'ree.
 It was written by the singer with Timothy Atack for Baz Luhrmann's 1996 film Romeo + Juliet.
 The song was included on the film's soundtrack album and Des'ree's third studio album, Supernatural (1998).
 A pop ballad set in the key of A minor, the record uses a simple instrumentation consisting only of piano and string instruments.
 "Kissing You" featured in Romeo + Juliet when the title characters meet at a ball.
 The song was well received by critics for its emotional melody and toned-down production.

 First released as a single in Australia on 24 February 1997, it appeared on the ARIA Singles Chart and the UK Singles Chart.
 A music video accompanied the single, which included scenes from Romeo + Juliet.
+This song is also used in Season 2, Episode 2 of ‘’The Summer I Turned Pretty’’.
 "Kissing You" was covered by Beyoncé in 2007, and an accompanying music video was filmed, titled "Still in Love (Kissing You)".
 The change of title and music video went against copyright terms, and Des'ree's publishers filed a lawsuit against Beyoncé and her representatives.
 Infringing albums were recalled, and both sides agreed that the case be settled out of court.